-In order to overcome the first problem, we observe that most algorithms working on balanced trees use the following operations: (i) pointer assignments $x \leftarrow \text{null}, x \leftarrow y, x \leftarrow y.\{\text{left}|\text{right}|\text{up}\},$ $x.data \leftarrow d$, (ii) conditional statements x = null, x = y, x.data = d, (iii) leaf insertion and subtree removal, and (iv) tree rotations (see above figure).
+In order to overcome the first problem, we observe that most algorithms working on balanced trees use the following operations: (i) pointer assignments $x \leftarrow null, x \leftarrow y, x \leftarrow y.\{left|right|up\},$ x.data $\leftarrow d$, (ii) conditional statements x = null, x = y, x.data = d, (iii) leaf incortion and subtree remeval and (iv) to sertion and subtree removal, and (iv) tree rotations (see above figure).

-The second inconvenience is dealt with by introducing a novel class of tree automata, called Tree Automata with Size Constraints (TASC) HIV06, HIV10.
+The second inconvenience is dealt with by introducing a novel class of tree automata, called Tree Automata with Size Constraints (TASC) [HIV06, HIV10].
 TASC are tree automata whose actions are triggered by difference bounds constraints involving the sizes of the subtrees at the current node.
 The size of a tree is a numerical function defined inductively on the tree structure such as, for instance, the height, the maximum number of black nodes on all paths, etc. TASC recognize non-regular sets of tree languages, such as the AVL trees, the red-black trees, and, in general, sets of trees involving arithmetic reasoning about the lengths (depths) of various (possibly all) paths in the trees.